Choose and enter the values to calculate the quantity of a substance.

 \(\ Mass =\ Molecular\ Weight\times \ Mole\)

-Sssume you've got 50 grams of sodium chloride (NaCl), discover how many moles of NaCl are present.
+suppose you have 50 grams of sodium chloride (NaCl), discover what number of moles of NaCl are present.

-Step 1: Determine the mass of sodium chloride (NaCl):
+Step No.1: Determine the mass of sodium chloride (NaCl):

-As consistent with the periodic table, the atomic mass of Sodium (Na) is about 22.ninety nine g/mol.
+As according to the periodic desk, the atomic mass of Sodium (Na) is approximately 22.99 g/mol.

-Chlorine (Cl) has an atomic mass of approximately 35.45 g/mol.
+Chlorine (Cl) has an atomic mass of about 35.forty five g/mol.

-Step 2: Calculate molar mass of the substance::
+Step No.2: Calculate molar mass of the substance:

 The molar mass of NaCl = Mass of Na + Mass of Cl